fgiudici/playground/README.md

 * In the current logic of this example any changes to RW snapshotted areas after upgrading and before rebooting are lost.
 This is by desing and it could be considered a feature too.
 * Requires fstab generation/maintenace for each OS upgrade (there is an explicit reference to the default repo snapshot).
 It should not be a big deal though, we have to generate it in any case for the installation phase.
+* Rolling back the nested RW snapshots can't be done with `snapper rollback` for this the actual nested subvolume would require to be a snapshot itself.
+I did not consider this option because then the default mount of root `/` would not include nested volumes at the right location.
+In any case rolling back /etc without rolling back the full root `/` is not something that should not happen, it could be handy for trouble shooting, but not as an automated regular operation as part of a fallback or upgrade OS mechanism.

 ## Running a test (validated on TW only)